 We saw above that bees like to build comb from the top.
 This inclination means that a mesh can be placed at the top of the hive, and ‘supers’ (boxes) can be added to the top, so that bees pass through the mesh to make honey in the comb above.
 Because the mesh is too small for the queen to pass through, the honey in the ‘super’ can be harvested by the beekeeper, because it contains no eggs or larvae.

 You can keep bees in urban areas, if you have a small garden, or even a rooftop space to site a hive.
 The bees will thrive on the abundant flowers in urban gardens and their flight path will be well above human heads.
 Michael Bush cheekily recommends that you don’t tell neighbours that you’re going to keep bees.
 Then when they discover that you are a year or two later, they immediately realise that any fears they would have had are unfounded.
 The occasional jar of honey will smooth things no end too.

 If beekeeping really isn’t the thing for you, there is still plenty you can do to support local beekeepers: buy honey locally, as well as other bee products such as candles, furniture polish and other cleaning products, soaps, skin-care products and herbal remedies; you could even learn to make them yourself.

-There has been a drastic decline in bee numbers in recent years, but there are things you can do about it – for example planting bee-friendly plants, and most importantly, not using pesticides or poisons in your garden.
+There are things you can do to help bees too, for example planting bee-friendly plants, and most importantly, not using pesticides or poisons in your garden.